-Miss Vanilla Bland Boring!
+Miss Vanilla Bland Boring! 👑

-You say, “that’s great and all but I’m here for decorating advice?”
-Stay with me because I’m getting to why the wallflower won…
+You might be thinking, “that’s great and all, but I’m here for decorating advice?”

 Why you should decorate with neutral colors.

-Even if you LOVE color and think, “I could never live in a room devoid of color!“, let me make the case for why even you should consider decorating with neutrals…if only as a blank canvas for your beloved color!
+Even if you LOVE color and think, “I could never live in a room devoid of color“, let me make the case for why even you should consider decorating with neutrals.
+If only as a blank canvas for your beloved color!

 A neutral color palette helps different styles work together successfully.

-A rule of interior design is that you should mix in elements of other decorating styles to up the interest level of a room.
+A basic rule of interior design is that you should mix in elements of other decorating styles to up the interest level of a room.
 Unless you are an interior decorating master, keeping the differing styles in the same color palette helps them to “go”.
 That modern ivory chair and traditional taupe sofa can make a lovely couple!

-Decorating with neutrals saves you decorating dollars.
+Decorating with neutrals saves you dollars.

 Colors follow trends and date rooms quickly.
 When you remove colors other than

-removes the time stamp and you won’t need to replace large ticket items as often!
-You’ll notice an immediate change if you take out outdated trendy color combinations like the “old world” red/brown/gold so popular in the early 2000’s.
+You’ll notice an immediate change if you take out outdated trendy color combinations – like the “old world” red/brown/gold so popular in the early 2000s.

 What are the main neutral colors I can work with?

 If you think, “I can’t realistically live in an ‘all white‘ room”, there are a whole rainbow of colors in the neutral fan deck to choose from!
-Neutrals range from shades such as white, cream, oatmeal, and sand on the light side.
-Then there’s taupe, tan, chocolate brown, and coffee on the darker warm end.
-Platinum, dove gray, charcoal, and iron on the cool end.
-Even black is a neutral.
-And then there’s that so perfect, all-purpose color “greige”!

-Ok, neutral colors are not totally neutral.
+Okay – neutral colors are not totally neutral.
 They have undertones that you’ll need to be aware of and that can change depending on what kind of light the room gets.
-Even what you think are going to be safe white walls, can turn out to be pink or yellow!
-So when picking neutral paint colors, figure out that undertone before you commit to having it all over your walls.

 Neutral tones are more timeless if you stay in the middle range of the warm/cool spectrum.
 Think of how golden honey oak and reddish wood looks dated.
-And the gray woods that are the rage right now will also see their day, so strive to straddle the extremes if you want your neutral decor to have staying power.
+And the gray woods that are the rage right now will also see their day.

 How do you decorate with neutral colors?

 Neutrals have a bad rap for being the “safe” choice and looking flat and uninspired.
 And if you aren’t confident in your decorating skills, you may think it’s what you should go with just because it requires the least decision-making and matching.
-Beige and white.
-Boom.
-Done.

-It’s not quite as simplistic as this…but it’s not difficult either to create a dazzling room without “color” if you use these seven key rules for decorating with neutrals:
+It’s not quite as simplistic as this.
+But it’s not difficult either to create a dazzling room without “color” if you use these seven key rules for decorating with neutrals:

 1. Vary the colors and shades of the neutrals.

-Since color doesn’t provide the interest, you can help bring it in with contrast and variation in the neutral shades.
 As you read above, neutral hues aren’t confined to beige and white.
 Work in black, gray, tan, and brown to add depth to a one-dimensional beige color scheme.

-This bedroom arrangement would be so much more interesting and inviting with the addition of some darker and lighter colors…it’s a little TOO restful.
+This bedroom arrangement would be so much more interesting and inviting with the addition of some darker and lighter colors.
+It’s a little too restful.

 2. Use lots of different textures and tone on tone pattern.